Zywave/booster/src/_areas/application-framework/developers/installation.md

 ---
 The Zywave API Toolkit is offered in a variety of ways.
 All components (including the bundle) are available via the npm registry; meaning you're just an `npm install` or `yarn add` away.

-However, the most common (and recommended) way of installing the toolkit is via a CDN that can resolve npm tags and versions.
+However, the most common (and recommended) way to install the toolkit is via a CDN that can resolve npm tags and versions.
 Zywave offers that service via [the Zywave CDN](https://cdn.zywave.com).

 ## Installing the bundle via CDN